Thought Leadership

 In the meantime, we suggest fintech companies continue to work on overlaying their technology onto existing bank systems, which could still provide significant improvements in the speed and convenience of banking and payment processing.

 Our fintech advisors, with almost two decades of experience, can help you navigate the digital-first approach and overcome any challenges that arise.
-We will help you understand the benefits and drawbacks of real-time payments, develop a plan to integrate it into your system, and ensure compliance with regulatory requirements.
+We will help you understand the benefits and drawbacks of real-time payments, develop a plan to integrate it into your system and ensure compliance with regulatory requirements.
+Contact us today to learn more about how we can help you stay ahead of the curve in the fintech industry.

 How Will Fraud be Tackled with Instant Payments?

 Instant payments and fraud are often discussed together, with the assumption that faster payments lead to more fraud.
 However, according to Jim Colassano, the Senior Vice President of RTP product management at The Clearing House, this is not necessarily the case for credit 'push' transactions, which are inherently safer than direct debit transactions.
+While some people worry about the potential irreversibility of instant payments, the transactions are actually processed through secure bank rails, which are among the most secure payment channels in the world.

 With real-time payments changing the game, banks must educate customers to think of instant payments like cash payments and act accordingly.
 To ensure even greater safety, some fintech companies are developing standard APIs to help financial institutions integrate with fraud providers.
+Ultimately, banks and networks have an obligation to protect their clients, which includes educating them and providing additional layers of security.

 Does FedNow Use Blockchain and Will There be a Federal Reserve Cryptocurrency?

 It is uncertain whether a CBDC or "digital dollar" will ever exist in the US.
-Whether or not the US government will launch a cryptocurrency, we do know that Fed Now will precede a CBDC or similar projects by months or even years.
+Whether or not the US government will launch a cryptocurrency, we do know that Fed Now will precede a CBDC or similar projects in months or even years.

 How Will FedNow Impact Other Real-Time Payment Products?